|Born||Sibusiso Busi Moyo|

 |Spouse(s)||Loice Matanda Moyo|

-Sibusiso Busi Moyo (SB Moyo) is a Zimbabwean politician.
+Sibusiso Busi Moyo (SB Moyo) was a Zimbabwean politician.
 Moyo became famous when he appeared on national television in the early hours of 15 November 2017, announcing the military intervention by the Zimbabwe Defence Forces.
 In Nov 2017, he was named Minister of Foreign Affairs and International Trade.
 In Dec.
 2017, Moyo retired to pursue a career in politics.
+He died from Covid-19 at a local hospital on 20 January 2021.

 He was born in Munene Mission Hospital, Mberengwa in 1960.
 Third of eight children.
 Father, Mr Cephas John Moyo.